New Opportunities to Protect Online Free Speech as we Partner with Cloudflare

 Civil Rights Defenders’ partner network stretches from Latin America to Southeast Asia and includes more than 200 organisations on four continents.
 Neither of these regions are immune to internet-based attacks and harassment.
 We currently see a disconcerting global trend where powerful offenders, often governments, launch cyber-attacks against human rights defenders and journalists with the intent of silencing them by forcing them offline.
 What this essentially means is that the civic space continues to shrink also on the internet.

 “One of our key missions is to increase the security of at-risk organisations and individuals in our partner network.
 By becoming a Project Galileo partner, we will have the opportunity to find solutions that are suited for their needs.
-Protecting these voices is essential to avoid a situation where the narrative on the internet is controlled by those in power,” said Marcin de Kaminski, Human Rights Defenders at Risk Department Director at Civil Rights Defenders.
+Protecting these voices is essential to avoid a situation where the narrative on the internet is controlled by those in power,” said Marcin de Kaminski, Director Security and Innovation Department at Civil Rights Defenders.

 Groups that receive security solutions within Project Galileo are often minority rights organisations, human rights groups, independent journalists and media outlets, arts groups, and democracy programmes.
 By becoming part of the project, they are given tools to learn how to detect, mitigate, and protect themselves against cyber-threats such as DDoS attacks.